Dayfa Khatun: Regency

 With the death of her son, Khatun came to play a prominent role.
 Her grandson An-Nasir Yusuf was only seven years old, so a council of regency was formed, consisting of Shams ad-Din Lu'lu' al-Amini, Izz ad-Din Umar al-Majalli, the vizier Jamal ad-Din al-Qifti and her own slave Jamal ad-Dawla Iqbal az-Zahiri.
 The latter acted as her secretary and deputy to the regency council.

 Khatun had the position of regent, which was very unusual in an Islamic dynasty.
 All decisions of the regency council had to be approved by her, and her signature was affixed to all documents it issued.
 Although Dayfa Khatun was absent from the council and allowed these men to agree on the matters, she was aware of all the details and without her approval the council's decisions were worthless.
-Ibn Wasil ecorded that "she had the final say on all state affairs, and she put her alama [insignia] on all documents and correspondence".
+Ibn Wasil recorded that "she had the final say on all state affairs, and she put her alama [insignia] on all documents and correspondence".

 During her regency Aleppo was threatened from many directions by powerful neighbours, but contemporary writer all attest to her diplomatic skills in keeping Aleppo free from conflict.
 After her death, Aleppo's diplomatic position was never as strong vis a vis its neighbours as it was under her rule.